 | Putting stable facts in CONTEXT.md | File bloats with unchanging content | Use REFERENCE.md for stable facts |

-| Deferring updates to “session end” | Forget to update | Update immediately |
+| Waiting until “session end” | Forget to update | Update immediately |

 | Not checking lessons/ | Repeat mistakes | Grep at session start |

-Teams: Multiple Humans, Multiple AI Assistants
+Teams: Multiple Humans, Multiple AI Assistants, Multiple Workstations

 The system scales.
 When Alice’s AI works on auth Monday, Bob’s AI knows about it Tuesday.
+When one person moves from Claude Code to Codex, or from a desktop to a laptop, the project memory moves with the repo.

 Shared knowledge artifacts: